-So to move your drivetrain from right to left, you need to start by getting a new hub, or a whole new wheel, that is LHD-compatible.
+To move your drivetrain from right to left, you need to start by getting a new hub, or a whole new wheel, that is LHD-compatible.
+Buying an individual hub might prove to be cost-prohibitive because you will likely need a whole new set of spokes and pay a mechanic to lace up the new hub to the old rim.
 There are a few hubs on the market that can be easily switched from RHD to LHD and back easily such as the G-Sport Ratchet, but most hubs only swing one way.
 There are also LHD freewheels for those of you still stuck in the Stone Age, but those also require a LHD, reverse-threaded freewheel hub.
 Those are very hard to find these days.

 The part about this switch that has the most people hung up is getting one's sprocket on the left side of the bike.
 With traditional bmx cranks, there is a drive hole and bolt only on the right crank arm and nothing on the left.
 This would leave one to believe that the sprocket can only be used on the right side of the bike, but that would make one WRONG.
 I will get to that in a moment.